Save Our Homes

-- Homeowners may now transfer their SOH benefit, or a portion thereof up to $500,000, to a new homestead anywhere in Florida within two years of leaving their former homesteads.
+- Homeowners may now transfer their SOH benefit, or a portion thereof up to $500,000, to a new homestead anywhere in Florida within three years of leaving their former homesteads.
 If “Upsizing” to a home of equal or greater just value, the homestead owner can transfer 100% of the SOH benefit to the new homestead.
 If “downsizing” to a home of lower just value, a pro-rated portion may be transferred.

 An additional $25, 000 Homestead Exemption

 - This additional exemption is applied to value above $50,000 and does not apply to school tax levies.